Ancient Roman Food: What Did the Romans Eat?

 FAQ Section

 Q1: What was a typical Roman breakfast?
 A typical Roman breakfast, or ientaculum, was a simple and modest meal eaten at dawn.
-It usually consisted of bread, often dipped in wine or water, sometimes supplemented with cheese, olives, dried fruit, honey, or, for the wealthier, eggs and milk.1710
+It usually consisted of bread, often dipped in wine or water, sometimes supplemented with cheese, olives, dried fruit, honey, or, for the wealthier, eggs and milk.

 Q3: How did Romans store food?
 Romans employed various ingenious methods to store food without refrigeration.
-They used salting for meats, fish, and cheese; smoking for meats like ham and bacon; pickling vegetables and fish in brine or vinegar; drying fruits and vegetables; and preserving fruits and cooked meats in honey or lard19.
-Grains were stored in silos, and wealthy individuals used naturally cool cellars to extend the shelf life of perishables21.
+They used salting for meats, fish, and cheese; smoking for meats like ham and bacon; pickling vegetables and fish in brine or vinegar; drying fruits and vegetables; and preserving fruits and cooked meats in honey or lard.
+Grains were stored in silos, and wealthy individuals used naturally cool cellars to extend the shelf life of perishables.

 Grounding sources